woman taking an online yoga course to combat fatigue

 There are several different breathing techniques.
 For example, the full breathing is a breathing technique that involves manipulating your diaphragm to take deep inhales and exhales.
 This technique brings profound well-being and releases happiness hormones to soothe the feeling of stress and anxiety.

 You can implement these benefits with exercises such as nadi shodhana breathing.
 More commonly called alternate breathing.
 It is an ancestral practice which seeks to free the energy channels.
-Breathing alternates between the left nostril and the right nostril.
-It allowsbalance your mind and avoid intrusive thoughts.
+Breathing alternates between the left and right nostrils.
+This allowsbalance your mind and avoid intrusive thoughts.

-To implement it, go to a quiet and pleasant place to lie down or sit.
+To do this, lie down or sit down in a quiet, pleasant place.
 Close your eyes, stop thinking about anything and focus on your breathing.
-Start by breathing deeply through your nose, while filling your lungs with fresh air.
+Start by breathing deeply through your nose, filling your lungs with fresh air.
 Hold your breath for a few seconds and exhale through your nose.

 Next, place your left hand on your stomach and your right hand on your left nostril.
-Close your left nostril by gently pressing it with your right hand.
-Inhale slowly through your right nostril and fill your lungs with air.
-Do not exhale your breath for a few seconds and then release it through the same nostril.
+Close your left nostril by pressing gently on it with your right hand.
+Breathe in slowly through your right nostril and fill your lungs with air.
+Don't exhale for a few seconds, then release your breath through the same nostril.

 Repeat this process, alternating nostrils.
 Inhale through your left nostril, hold your breath, then exhale through your left nostril.
 Inhale through your right nostril, hold your breath, then exhale through your right nostril.
 Continue alternating nostrils for 5 to 10 minutes, focusing on your breathing.